 If you’re looking for something that will help improve your golf game, you’ve maybe come across rangefinders.
-They can be really useful tools for making you a better golfer!
+They can be really useful tools in improving your game.

-If you don’t know what a rangefinder is, or exactly what it can do for you, then don’t worry – this handy guide will explain just about everything you need to know!
+If you don’t know what a rangefinder is, or exactly what it can do for you, this handy guide will explain just about everything you need to know!

 What Is A Rangefinder?